-Gathering 4 Gardner (G4G) is a community of people who share Martin Gardner’s interests in recreational mathematics, puzzles, magic, philosophy and scientific skepticism.
-G4G was founded by Tom Rodgers, a Gardner fan and puzzle collector.
+G4G is an educational foundation and non-profit corporation (Gathering 4 Gardner, Inc.).
+It is comprised of a community of people who share Martin Gardner’s interests and was founded by Tom Rodgers, a Gardner fan and puzzle collector.
 Gardner is celebrated and honored for popularizing recreational mathematics, bringing delightful, magical, and wondrous mathematics to laymen and mathematicians, scientists, and engineers.

 Celebrating Gardner’s Legacy